elastic/helm-charts/filebeat/README.md

 ### How to install OSS version of Filebeat?

-Deploying OSS version of Elasticsearch can be done by setting `image` value to [Filebeat OSS Docker image][]
+Deploying OSS version of Filebeat can be done by setting `image` value to [Filebeat OSS Docker image][]

 An example of Filebeat deployment using OSS version can be found in